gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 6.1.11 Full background color.
 Choose the background color for the overall thumbnail view box.
 6.1.12 Full background transparency.
 Specify the level of the transparency you want to apply to the overall thumbnail view box.
 6.1.13 Alignment.
 Select the alignment of the thumbnail box.
 6.1.14 Title position.
-Choose the position for the gallery title.
+Choose the position for the website gallery title.
 6.1.15 Title font size.
 Define the font size for the gallery image title.
 6.1.16 Title font color.
 Choose the gallery image title font color.
 6.1.17 Title font family.
 Choose the font family for the gallery image title.